 Chronic ulcerative stomatitis

 This is a recently discovered condition which has an immunopathological basis.
 The condition is associated with erosions and the condition resembles oral lichen planus.
-Immunoflourescence techniques are used for diagnosis and treatment includes hydroxychloroquine.
+Immunofluorescence techniques are used for diagnosis and treatment includes hydroxychloroquine.

 Evaluation of Stomatitis